jscad/csg.js/V2Brainstorm.md

     const myshape2 = {
       name:'superShapy!',
       transform: [0, 0, 0, 0 , 1, 1, 1 ,0...]
-      segments: [ // for path-segments
+      curves: [ // or pathSegments, or segments, or paths?
         {
           points: [
             [0,0], [10, 100]// start at [0,0], go to [10, 100]